 The validity of the parties' agreement on jurisdiction, including as stipulated in Condition 22(d) would be assessed by Estonian courts in accordance with, firstly, the Hague Convention on the Choice of Court Agreements, and, secondly, the Estonian Code of Civil Procedure.
-The provisions of the Estonian Code of Civil Procedure would also apply to recognition of choice of court and enforcement of judgments of courts of other countries which are not subject to the Brussels Regulation or international agreements or conventions.
+The provisions of the Estonian Code of Civil Procedure would also apply to recognition of choice of court and enforcement of judgments of courts of other countries which are not subject to the Regulation (EU) No 1215/2012 of the European Parliament and of the Council of 12 December 2012 on jurisdiction and the recognition and enforcement of judgements in civil and commercial matters (recast), subject to the entry into force of the Hague 2019 Convention, or international agreements or conventions.

 The Estonian Code of Civil Procedure stipulates that parties are generally free to contractually agree on a jurisdiction of their choice, provided that, among others, the contract is concluded in the course of their business activities, in writing or in a format which can be reproduced in writing and does not relate to a matter in respect of which the exclusive jurisdiction of Estonian courts is stipulated by the Estonian Code of Civil Procedure.
-In order to be valid, the relevant agreement concerning applicable jurisdiction should not in bad faith exclude a party's right to use Estonian jurisdiction.
-The validity of asymmetric jurisdiction clauses is not expressly regulated in the Estonian Code of

-Civil Procedure and is untested in the practice of the Estonian Supreme Court.
+In order to be valid, the relevant agreement concerning applicable jurisdiction should not in bad faith exclude a party's right to use Estonian Code of Civil Procedure and is untested in the practice of the Estonian Supreme Court.
 With respect to the recognition of judgments of foreign courts, the Estonian Code of Civil Procedure provides that a court may refuse, on the application of an interested party, to recognize the judgment based on the grounds stipulated in the Estonian Code of Civil Procedure.
 Such grounds include, above all, conflict with public policy, failure to deliver the action and procedural documents to the defendant, existence of the conflicting court decisions and inappropriate jurisdiction, amongst others.

-Thus, the ability of Noteholders to bring proceedings against the Issuer in English courts or other foreign courts and the recognition and enforcement of the judgements of English courts and other foreign courts in Estonia may be subject to limitations and conditions arising from, as applicable in each particular situation, the Brussels Regulation, the international agreements or conventions or the Estonian Code of Civil Procedure.
+Thus, subject to the entry into force of the Hague 2019 Convention, the ability of Noteholders to bring proceedings against the Issuer in English courts or other foreign courts and the recognition and enforcement of the judgements of English courts and other foreign courts in Estonia may be subject to limitations and conditions arising from, as applicable in each particular situation, international agreements or conventions or the Estonian Code of Civil Procedure.